ThomasBlalock/P300_BCI_Speller/README.md

 This repo only contains polished/working code outside of the 'experiment' directory.
 All in-progress code is stored in 'experiments'.

-TODO: Fix the data_prep notebook and finish the model_training notebook
+TODO: Finish the model_training notebook